Board of Trustees

 • Assisting in implementing the action plan

-• General Assembly (GA): Attend as often as possible.
-Volunteer time at UUJEC’s Action/Exhibit Booth and at UUJEC-organized or -sponsored programs.
+• General Assembly: Attend as often as possible.
+Volunteer time at UUJEC’s Action/Exhibit Booth and at UUJEC organized or sponsored programs.
 Promote resolutions proposed or backed by UUJEC.
+Participate in the UUJEC Annual Meeting and Strategic Planning Retreat.

 The Board understands that not all Board members can meet all of these expectations every year.
 We urge our colleagues to meet as many of them as possible so that we can truly continue to be a working board and build working relationships with one another.
 Board leadership will personally contact a Board member who is not participating actively in Board and Committee meetings.
 A negotiated leave of absence for a period of time can be arranged.